andressbarnes/Sass-Styleguide-Boilerplate/README.md

 # Sass-Boilerplate
-plug and play styles for web application development
+### Plug and play styles for web application development

 You can serve the page and compile with anything you want.
+### My Development Enviroment
+ - Authored using Visual Studio Code

-Customized .vscode settings used for this project Plugins used:
+ - Customized .vscode settings used for this project
+ - Plugins used:
   - liveServer
   - liveSassCompile

 ## Sass Boilerplate Features
 ### Colors